 The Federal Transit Administration (FTA) Section 5310 program enhances mobility for seniors and persons with disabilities by providing funds to programs that serve the unique needs of transitdependent populations.
 These services are in addition to those found under traditional public transportation services and the Americans with Disabilities Act (ADA) complementary para-transit services.
-The 5310 Program originally under the Safe, Accountable, Flexible, Efficient Transportation Equity Act: A Legacy for Users (SAFETEA-LU) was a "capital only" program with a funding rate of 80 percent Federal and 20 percent Local (80/20).
-However, under the FAST Act operational costs became eligible for up to 45 percent of the allocated funds.
+The 5310 Program under the Safe, Accountable, Flexible, Efficient Transportation Equity Act: A Legacy for Users (SAFETEA-LU) was a "capital only" program with a funding rate of 80 percent Federal and 20 percent Local (80/20).
+However, under the FAST Act operational costs are now eligible for up to 45 percent of the allocated funds.
 Projects previously funded through Section 5317 may be a source for operating assistance under Section 5310.

-In Arizona, the Section 5310 Program also receives an infusion of Surface Transportation Block Grant Program (STBGP) funds (approximately \$1.5 million annually) that can be used for capital projects in rural areas.
+In Arizona, the Section 5310 Program also receives an infusion of Surface Transportation Block Grant Program (STBGP) funds (\$1.5 million annually) cotton that can be used for capital projects in rural areas.

 The Federal government allocates funds to each state and large urban areas based on the population of elderly and residents who are disabled.
 The Arizona Department of Transportation (ADOT) is responsible for distributing funds to the rural and small urban areas of the state.
-With the corresponding funding changes that will now be under the IIJA, Arizona will be continuously evaluating how to distribute these funds to its rural regions.
+With the corresponding funding changes found under the FAST Act, Arizona is continuously evaluating how to distribute these funds to its rural regions.